Chad Johnson Saved Most His NFL Salary, Talks Wedding Planning

-Chad 'Ochocinco' Johnson Saved Most of His NFL Salary, Talks Wedding Planning With Sharelle Rosa (Exclusive)
+Chad 'Ochocinco' Johnson Saved Most of His NFL Salary, Talks Wedding Planning With Sharelle Rosado (Exclusive)

+Celebs Stan at the Super Bowl!
+Chad Johnson, Bella Twins and Mor…

 Chad "Ochocinco" Johnson earned $48 million over a stellar 11-year career in the NFL.
 What's perhaps even more impressive is the fact that the former wide receiver says 80 percent of that salary is still in his bank account.